Spotlight: Reproductive Rights

 Abortion is still SAFE, ACCESSIBLE and LEGAL in OREGON

-The recent United States Supreme Court decision overturning Roe v.
+The United States Supreme Court decision in June 2022 overturning Roe v.
 Wade (called Dobbs v.
-Jackson Women’s Health) did not change Oregon laws protecting a pregnant person’s right to choose to have an abortion in Oregon.
+Jackson Women’s Health) did not change Oregon laws protecting a pregnant person’s right to have an abortion in Oregon.

 Open All